ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline_rework/Readme.md

 - automated grading on moodle when ever a mail is send
 - allow optional correct output when executing malicious test cases, that aren't formally wrong
 - execute single testcases for submissions
-- separate operations with flags all, few, one for student and/or submissions
+- separate operations with flag for students single, list, all and for submissions not_passed, latest, all
+- rework format of -s/--stats

 ### Planned Integration

 - integrate 3rd party orm like SqlAlchemy
 - integrate the [planned structure](#planned-stucture)
+- pair-wise similarity analysis with j-plag